HenryJS/cloudprep/README.md

 * AWS::EC2::SecurityGroup
 * AWS::EC2::Route

+### Notes
+* **RouteTable**:
+  * One cannot modify the main route table in CloudFormation.
+Consequently, if your main route table has associations, it will be captured as a bespoke route table and any implicit associations made explicit.
+Bear this in mind if you go on to create new subnets in your reproduced environment as you will need to add an explicit association.
+  * Route tables without associations will not be captured (I route, therefore I am).
+To force capture, assign the tag `cloudprep:forceCapture: True`

 ### Limitations

 * **Security Groups with AWS owned Prefix Lists**: at present, the script will fail if you use AWS-managed prefix lists